Sergio00166/webFILE/README.md

 The video player supports subtittles and changing the audio track

-Some browsers cannot play some video formats because this project is not using transcoding to convert in realtime the video/sound, it only converts the subtitles.
+Some browsers cannot play some video formats because this project is not using transcoding to convert in realtime the video/sound.

 To change the audio track from a video you must need to enable "Experimental Web Platform features" in your browser.

-Because of the limitations of HTLM5 it can only play webVTT subs but dont worry it will convert it automatically.
+### It supports natively ASS/SSA subtitles by using JASSUB to render the subtitles and also other codecs (will be converted to webVTT) ###
+If the browser does not support JASSUB or does not show any subtitles or in a weird way you can fallback to webVTT
+by holding the click on the setting icon until it changes the color.

 ## Requirements: ##
  Python3, Windows/Linux, Flask, ffmpeg

- This software includes pysubs2 module under the MIT license you can find the complete LICENSE inside the zip file in app/data/pysubs2.zip

 ## To run the web server: ##